UPDATED: FEBRUARY 07, 2023 | 1 MIN READ

-The next time you examine the declarations page of an auto insurance policy, be sure to read the fine print to learn how you would be reimbursed in the future for property loss.
+The next time you examine the declarations page of an auto insurance policy, be sure to read the fine print to learn how reimbursement will work in the future for property loss.
+Generally, the declarations page of an insurance policy will explain the difference between the Actual Cash Value vs. Replacement Cost.

 This minor distinction may not seem like a big deal now, but the disparity in cash reimbursement may be the difference between being able to replace your vehicle or not!